 Toilet wipes, cosmetic wipes and baby wipes are fibres spun into a mat and then compressed, to make a sheet.
 The sheet can then be impregnated with cleaning products, infused with perfumes and fatty soaps.
 In order to make the wipes stronger, they include polymers like viscose and cellulose.
-Sounds a horrid mix, doesn’t it?
+Sounds like a horrid mix, doesn’t it?

 Why toilet wipes are bad for Septic Tanks

-Septic tanks are large chambers positioned underground which take household water and sewage that cannot be routed to main sewer plants.
+Septic tanks are large chambers positioned underground that take household water and sewage that cannot be routed to main sewer plants.
 The anaerobic process then breaks down solids and organics.
 This process struggles to break down man-made fibres used to make wipes.

 Periodically septic tanks need to be pumped out and taken away and this is where the problem starts.
 Tankers use mechanical pumps to move the sewage and if there is one thing mechanical pumps don’t like and that’s fibrous mats or wipes to you and me!